leicht-io/SpinDex/README.md

 ---

 ### Android App (android-app)
 Android application with bluetooth support.
-(WIP).
+(WIP, needs new controller with support for BLE).

 ---